These best weekend getaways in New England will give you a taste of the northeast

 How to get to Stowe, Vermont

 The most reliable way to get here is by car.
 If you’re not from the northeast, your best bet is to pick up a car rental from Burlington, Boston, Albany, or Montreal.
-You can also take a bus or Amtrak Train to Waterbury, a town that lies nearby.
+You can also take a bus or Amtrak Train to Waterbury, a small town that lies nearby.

 Where to stay in Stowe, one of the best weekend getaways in New England